 Kehilah (Religious School)

-Kehilah is the Hebrew word for community.
-Our religious school experience for students in grades K-7 is called Kehilah because we believe that Jewish identity comes from learning and experiencing being part of a community of peers.
-We find that kids are far more interested in coming to temple to be with their Kehilah, than they are for more school.
+Kehilah is the Hebrew word for community, and it describes our religious school experience for students in grades K-7.
+We believe that Jewish identity comes from learning and experiencing as part of a community of peers.
+We find that kids are far more interested in coming to temple to be with their Kehilah than they are for more school.
 We believe that our kids form and develop their Jewish identity through relationships.
-Our mission is making connections – with other kids, adults, ideas and traditions – and we do it by having fun and getting to know one another.
+Our mission is making connections with other kids, adults, ideas, and traditions, and we do it by having fun and getting to know one another.

 Experiential learning techniques and Jewish values make the Kehilah experience different from a traditional religious school.
 We learn by doing, by learning how to make decisions based on Jewish values and our individual and family priorities.
-Our days are filled with exploring Judaism through art, music, games and storytelling.
-Our teachers are trained in experiential techniques and meeting the social, emotional and spiritual needs of the kids in Kehilah.
+We explore Judaism through art, music, games, and storytelling.
+Our teachers are trained in experiential techniques and meeting the social, emotional, and spiritual needs of Kehilah students.

 When should I enroll my kids?